Mohamed-js/Capstone-Project-1/README.md

 ## Acknowledgments

-Thanks for the both parties involved in the development of this project.
+Thanks to both parties involved in the development of this project.

+Design author credits: PatashuleKE | Behance designer.

 ## 📝 License